Rajshahi: Demographics

 Bengali is the main language for the citizens of the city.
 Many distinctive Bengali dialects and regional languages are also spoken.
 There is a minority Urdu-speaking population, who are descendants of displaced Muslims from the eastern part of British India who sought refuge during the separation of India and Pakistan in 1947.

 Economy

 Rajshahi’s economy is composed of trade (42%), transportation and storage (23%), education (17%), manufacturing (8%), accommodation (6%), health (2%), and other sectors (2%).

-Rajshahi has been famous for its silk textiles since the British period.
+Rajshahi has been famous for its silk textiles since the British period, which has a special status as clothing material in the Indian subcontinent.
 There are also several jute mills in Rajshahi.
-At present many glass-making factories have been set up in Rajshahi.
-Rajshahi City Corporation has constructed BSIC.
-Industrial City-02 in Paba Upazila of Rajshahi.
-And work is underway on a leather industry area.
-There will also be a 1,200-acre industrial zone under the Bangladesh Economic Zone (BEPZA).
-Bangabandhu Hi-Tech Park will play an important role in the development of IT in Rajshahi.
-When completed, it will revolutionize information and communication technology in the region, which will employ about 50,000 people.
+It is the home of the region's best mangoes.
+The lichis of the city also has a great popularity.

+Rajshahi City Corporation has constructed two Bangladesh Small and Cottage Industries Corporation.
+Industrial City-01 is located near the Rajshahi Cantonment, and Industrial City-02 is located in Paba Upazila.
+BSCIC-1 is operational, but BSCIC-2 did not attract any significant investment.